Do you often feel overwhelmed in your business and life in general?

 Eventually, Laura found that she spent most of her time in her inbox, replying to customer emails.
 She was overwhelmed and frustrated.
 She was afraid to take a break from the computer because she wanted to be on-call for her customers.
 And she didn’t want to let them down.

-This created problems in Laura’s personal life and made her feel like she was chained to desk.
+This created problems in Laura’s personal life and made her feel like she was chained to a desk.
 When she read Essentialism, she decided to ask three questions about every task.

 The Power of Three Questions